First measurements of high frequency cross-spectra from a pair of large Michelson interferometers

-In each interferometer, continuous wave $\lambda= 1064\un{nm}$ laser light is injected to a beamsplitter, divided into two orthogonal arms and reflected at distant end mirrors.
-The returning beams coherently interfere at the beamsplitter, with intensity varying as $P_{\rm fringe} = P_{\rm BS}(\epsilon_\text{cd} + (1-\epsilon_\text{cd})\sin^2(2\pi X/\lambda) )$ at the antisymmetric port. $P_{\rm BS}$ is the power incident on the beamsplitter and the contrast defect parameter $\epsilon_\text{cd}$ characterizes residual leakage of non-interfering light caused by geometrical mismatches in the beams returning from the two arms.
+{\bf Experimental design} --- In each interferometer, continuous wave $\lambda= 1064\un{nm}$ laser light is injected to a beamsplitter, divided into two orthogonal arms and reflected at distant end mirrors.
+The returning beams coherently interfere at the beamsplitter, with intensity varying as $P_{\rm fringe} = P_{\rm BS}(\epsilon_\text{cd} + (1-2\epsilon_\text{cd})\sin^2(2\pi X/\lambda) )$ at the antisymmetric port.
+In this expression, the differential arm length (DARM) is given by $X \equiv L_1-L_2$ where $L_1 \approx L_2 = 39.06$~m are the lengths of the two arms.
+Perturbations $\delta X$ due to either strain or shear are imprinted as amplitude modulation on the output fringe power. $P_{\rm BS}$ is the power incident on the beamsplitter and the contrast defect parameter $\epsilon_\text{cd}$ characterizes residual leakage of non-interfering light caused by geometrical mismatches in the beams returning from the two arms.

 The remaining power exiting the symmetric beam splitter port and returning towards the laser is instead reflected back into the device using a 1000~ppm transmission mirror.
-The insertion of this input coupling mirror forms a Fabry-Perot cavity with free spectral range $\mathrm{FSR} \approx 3.8$~MHz determined by the common arm length $(L_1+L_2)/2$.
-The laser is frequency-locked to the instantaneous cavity frequency via the Pound-Drever-Hall (PDH) technique \citep{DreverHall1983,black00} to achieve a typical power build-up from the injected 1.1~W laser power to intracavity power $P_{\rm BS} \approx 2.2$~kW.
-The cavity with 650~Hz transmission bandwidth also serves to filter higher frequency amplitude and phase noise present on the incident laser beam.
+The insertion of this input coupling mirror forms an overcoupled Fabry-Perot cavity with free spectral range $\mathrm{FSR} \approx 3.8$~MHz determined by the common arm length $(L_1+L_2)/2$.
+The laser is frequency-locked to the instantaneous cavity frequency via the Pound-Drever-Hall (PDH) technique \citep{DreverHall1983,black00} to achieve a typical power build-up from the injected 1.1~W laser power to intracavity power $P_{\rm BS} \approx 2$~kW into the beamsplitter from the recycling mirror.
+The 900~Hz transmission bandwidth of the optical cavity filters higher frequency amplitude and phase noise present on the incident laser beam.
+It also indicates a total of $\approx 1470$ PPM round-trip loss including recycling transmissivity, scattering/absorption losses, Michelson fringe offset and defect leakage.